 Jane GriffithsBoard Mentor

-Jane is currently a non-executive director on the Boards of two FTSE100 companies: Johnson Matthey plc, a global science company and a leader in sustainable technologies, and BAE Systems plc, multinational defence, security, and aerospace company.
-In February 2020 Jane was appointed to the Board of Directors of the TB Alliance, a not for profit organisation dedicated to the discovery development and delivery of improved medicines for tuberculosis.
+Jane is currently a Non-executive Director on the Boards of two FTSE 100 companies: Johnson Matthey plc, a global science company and a leader in sustainable technologies and BAE Systems plc, a multinational defence, security and aerospace company.
+In February 2020, Jane was appointed to the Board of Directors of the TB Alliance, a not-for-profit organisation, dedicated to the discovery development and delivery of improved medicines for tuberculosis.

-With over 30 years' experience in the healthcare industry, Jane Griffiths was the Global Head at Actelion Pharmaceuticals from June 2017 to December 2019.
-Prior to this Jane was Company Group Chair at Janssen EMEA (the pharmaceutical sector of Johnson & Johnson) for over six years, responsible for the entire business across the region.
+With over thirty years' experience in the healthcare industry, Jane was the Global Head at Actelion Pharmaceuticals from June 2017 to December 2019.
+Prior to this, Jane was Company Group Chair at Janssen EMEA (the pharmaceutical sector of Johnson & Johnson) for over six years, responsible for the entire business across the region.

 In her time at Johnson & Johnson, Jane has gained in-depth knowledge of oncology, haematology and psychiatry, and significant experience in HIV and HCV.
 She holds a PhD in Plant Biochemistry from the University College of Wales, Aberystwyth.